 Now this all sounds very sinister, but that is not the case.
-We can profit from this whole process if the concept does not bother you personally.
-Everything surrounding the commodity futures market is designed to make the public speculator, and his broker, do the wrong thing.
+We can potentially profit from this whole process if the concept does not bother you personally.
+I believe everything surrounding the commodity futures market is designed to make the public speculator, and his broker, do the wrong thing.
 It never ceases to amaze me how well it works.
 Remember, the commercial trader has been at it for years, and his grandparents before him.
 Some Cotton exchange seats date back to Civil War days.
 We are new to the game.

 Zero sum simply means one side of the ledger must take from the other side, but the sum total remains the same.